backdrop-contrib/views_callback/README.md

 - Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).
 - Add a *Custom callback* field, area, filter, sort, access, or cache.
 - Copy the displayed callback signature to a custom module.
+- If changing the callback name, you may need to flush caches so that it will recognize the new function.

 ## Available handlers